Challenge view

 The cyanometer was invented by the Geneva naturalist Horace Bénédict de Saussure in the 1760s.
 De Saussure realized that the blue value indicates the water content of the air: The bluer the sky, the less vapor, the whiter, the more.
 De Saussure applied the shades of blue with watercolor to a total of 53 strips of paper, which he glued to a cardboard ring, from white, which de Saussure labeled "0", through all shades of blue to black, which had the value "52".

-This Glamhack project will provide a digital cyanometer for smartphones.
+This Glamhack project will provide a freely available online cyanometer for smartphones.